RoberVH/pro-pon-nextjs/README.md

 # Pro-pon
-A DApp for issuing & reciving RFPs documents on the Blockchain
+A DApp to Manage RFPS & Tenders - allows issuing and encripted storing of RFPs documents on the Blockchain

 ## Publish RFPs to Blockchain
+Enables the creation of contests ensuring that economic proposals are not revealed until the closing date, preventing collusion and ensuring a fair and transparent process.

 ## Splitted contract version
 This new deployment comunicate with proponData Contract to read data and proponLogic Contract to make changes to data